hugojosefson/46elks-api-suggestion/README.md

 Reason: Not having to think about whether the resource has an initial upper-case character or is in all-caps, or something else, makes it more predictable.
 The most common way to write identifiers is in all lower-case.

-## Use the phone number as identifier, and relevant HTTP methods
+## Use phone number as identifier, and relevant HTTP methods

 For the `/numbers` resources, use the actual phone number as identifier, instead of a separate id.